discos/doc/developer/howto/github/index.rst

 .. topic:: Abstract

-    This section shows how to configure a new user to interact with the DISCOS software repository hosted on github.com .
+    This section is a quick newbie guide that shows how to configure a new user to interact with the DISCOS software repository hosted on github.com.
 We will also show how to clone the repository and making changes in a new branch and merge it into the master development branch via a pull request.
+    Finally we describe in detail the GitHub based workflow we decided to adopt during development and maintenance.

+	 **IMPORTANT NOTE:** Our complete step-by-step development flow for both new features and bug fixing is reported in :ref:`workflow`

 Contents: